 There's nothing like a trip to the beach to revive the soul and make you smile.
-Feeling the sugar-white sand between your toes and the warmth of the sun upon your head as pelicans glide over the sparkling emerald tide in search of fish is as easy as walking out the door.
-With about 1,260 miles of linear coastline and 825 miles of sand beaches, Florida has a beach paradise around every bend.
+Feeling the sand between your toes and the warmth of the sun upon your head as pelicans glide over the sparkling tide is as easy as walking out the door.
+With 825 miles of beaches, Florida has a paradise around every bend.

-My idea of a Florida beach vacation used to be riding the gentle waves on a raft in between sipping coconut drinks with tiny umbrellas.
-That's a fantasy I fulfilled easily.
-But after countless beach trips around the state, I've learned that the great thing about Florida's beaches is you don't have to be a sun-worshipper to enjoy them.
-Each beach has a unique feel and appeal, and often the sand and clear blue waters become just an added bonus.
-Birdwatchers, auto fans, history buffs, kayakers, horseback riders, dog lovers, shell seekers, snorkelers, people watchers, treasure hunters and more can all find a beach to indulge their passion.
-Florida has more than one beach for every love.
-That's why I've made a list of local favorites to help you navigate the vast shoreline to a beach that suits you.
+You don't even have to be a sun worshipper.
+Each and every Florida beach has its own special feel and appeal, and often the sand and clear waters become just an added bonus.
+Birdwatchers, auto fans, history buffs, kayakers, horseback riders, dog lovers, shell seekers, snorkelers, people watchers, treasure hunters and more can all find a beach to indulge individual passions.
+Here’s a list of local favorites to help you navigate to a beach that suits you:

 If your idea of a vacation is escaping your shell, paradoxically, a relaxing way to do so is to walk a beach at sunset and seek another one.
-Call it seeking Sanibel sanity, and accomplishing it is as easy as looking down.
-With more than 300 varieties of shells, Sanibel is so popular with shell seekers that it holds an annual Sanibel Shell Fair and Show in the first week of March and has a name for shell seekers' posture: "The Sanibel Stoop."
+Call it seeking Sanibel Island sanity, and accomplishing it is as easy as looking down.
+With more than 300 varieties of shells, Sanibel is so popular with shell seekers that it has a name for shell seekers' posture: "The Sanibel Stoop."
 While famed for shells, Sanibel is equally respected for its beauty and its residents' commitment to preserving it.
 Almost three-quarters of the island is preserved as the J.N.
 "Ding" Darling National Wildlife Refuge, and all island development melds with the environment of bushy mangroves and palms.

-Bury your hands in the banks of sand at Venice Beach and you may well find something the tooth fairy overlooked -a dull, triangular shark's tooth.
+Bury your hands in the banks of sand at Venice Beach and you may well find something the tooth fairy overlooked -- a dull, triangular shark's tooth.
 This beach south of Sarasota is the spot for finding shark's teeth.
 The beach concessionaire even rents out metal mesh scoops to aid in the process.
 Small teeth, the size of a Chihuahua's, are easy to find along the shoreline.
 You're more apt to find larger teeth by snorkeling along a ridge just offshore.
-Don't worry about these sharks coming back to look for their teeth - they died thousands of years ago, when scientists believe most of Florida was covered in water.
+Don't worry about these sharks coming back to look for their teeth -- they died thousands of years ago, when scientists believe most of Florida was covered, not just surrounded, by water.

 When I need to find my own space in the world, I head to the Canaveral National Seashore, where there are 24 miles of undeveloped coastline with towering dunes, pristine beaches and a dynamic range of plants and wildlife.
 It's not unusual to see a blue heron on the seashore, while a bald eagle soars over the shoulder-high marsh grasses on its way to a treetop nest.
 Because this National Seashore shares its southern border with Kennedy Space Center, on occasion you may also glimpse an equally astounding flight, like a rocket taking off.
 There's no better place to feel small, yet inspired to accomplish big things.

-There are a thousand beach getaways in Florida, but when I really need to escape I set my GPS on a remote beach of pristine beauty that comes with the comforts of personal service, rocking chairs, a view of the bay and a cool room.
-This wonderful place is the St. George Inn on St. George Island in northern Florida.
-This quaint inn with double-decker verandas is only minutes from the historic fishing village of Apalachicola (good eats), and what may be the one of the most uninhabited nine-mile stretches of beach in Florida, Dr. Julian G. Bruce St. George Island State Park.
+There are a thousand beach getaways in Florida, but when you really need to escape set your GPS on a remote beach of pristine beauty that comes with the comforts of personal service, rocking chairs, a view of the bay and a cool room.
+This wonderful place is the St. George Inn on St. George Island in northerwester Florida.
+This quaint inn with double-decker verandas is only minutes from the historic fishing village of Apalachicola (good eats, good beer, good shopping), and what may be the one of the most uninhabited nine-mile stretches of beach in Florida, Dr. Julian G. Bruce St. George Island State Park.

 Forget reality TV.
 Rent a Jaguar and drive to Palm Beach if you really want to see how the Donald Trumps of the world live.
 Palm Beach is the place to put your beach towel beside the very wealthy.
 This 14-mile stretch along the Atlantic Ocean has a well-deserved reputation as a playground for the rich and famous.
 It's been a second home to everyone from the Kennedy clan to the Donald.
 But you don't have to be a millionaire to tan beside one.
 The nearby Worth Avenue shops and five-star hotels alone make this waterfront the best place to get that million-dollar tan.